 Tips for perfect slow cooker lemon sesame chicken noodle soup:

-- I tested this recipe in both my 5 quart Crock Pot and my 2.5 quart Crock Pot (for a half batch).
+- I tested this recipe in both my 6 quart slow cooker and my 2.5 quart slow cooker (for a half batch).

 - You can find the baggie holders here, the freezer bags I used here (MAKE SURE you get a good quality freezer bag, as you don’t want any leakage as it thaws!)